d-mcsorley/Gallus/Readme.md

 var people = connection.Query<Person>("SELECT * FROM PERSON WHERE Id = @id", new { id = 4 });
 ```

-For anyone familiar with Dapper the api should be self explanatory.
+For anyone familiar with Dapper the api should be self-explanatory.
 The dynamic property name needs to match the query parameter.

 Executing SQL
 -------------